 As this is the first tax related post on this site, we here at Money Grower thought it best to give an introduction on the various types of taxes you will be paying throughout your life.
 The taxes you pay will vary depending on where you live.
 For that reason, you may want to look up some accounting firms in New York if you live in the area.
 The list is not comprehensive as we chose to focus on the most common taxes.
+There are various different taxes that are beyond what are mentioned on this list; for exampe, GST and HST tax.
+Tax can sometimes be difficult to deal with, and if not tackled properly, can lead to legal issues.
+In that case, pop over to these guys who will help you with your tax woes!
 Only a brief introduction is given in this post and we have the intention of delving further into each tax in the future to see how you could legally reduce your tax liability.
 At the most basic level, there are 3 variations of taxes.
 Namely, Direct taxes, Indirect Taxes and Environmental Taxes.
 All the most common taxes you know fall under these 3 categories and we will look at these and there constituents below.

 1) Direct Taxes – Are those taxes paid by individuals (and companies) on the income they have earned or capital gained.
 Taxes falling under direct taxes include :